About Mercy Corps

 Knowledge and Experience

-- Demonstrated attention to detail, ability to follow procedures, meet deadlines and work both independently and cooperatively with team members.
+● Demonstrated attention to detail, following procedures, meeting deadlines and working and problem-solving independently and cooperatively.

 Diversity, Equity & Inclusion